irods/irods_client_nfsrods/README.md

              nfsrods
 ```

-Using sssd, NFSRODS can use any sssd domain for ID mapping, including AD or
-LDAP.
-If sssd and `/etc/passwd` are used together, passwd will be consulted
+Using sssd, NFSRODS can use any sssd domain for ID mapping, including AD or LDAP.
+If sssd and `/etc/passwd` are used together, passwd will be consulted first.

-first.
+#### Docker Compose
+Using `docker run` to launch NFSRODS can be inconvenient given the number of arguments one has to pass.
+Docker Compose makes up for this by giving users the ability to define and run their applications in a manageable way.

+For that reason, we've provided a docker-compose.yml file.
+You'll need to update it before use though.

 ### Mounting
 ```bash